TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Honor playtest spawns but maybe as respawn points only and spawn where the camera is?
+    - think later

+- Alright, now comes the saving
+    - let's highlight saved revision in green
+    - when unsaved, show * next to area name
+        - and in the window title

 - Prepare comprehensive official resource collection before shipping

 - Test sanitization on windows too